 - Back out of accepted assignments and don’t try to find alternative help (“no show,” in other words).

-- Arrive to an assignment more than 30 mins outside of the scheduled appointment window.
+- Arrive to an assignment LATE: more than 1 hour outside of the scheduled appointment window.

 There are certain instances in which points would not be added to your record.
 These are emergency instances in which the circumstances are entirely out of your control.
 Should any of the following occur, it is best to reach out to management ASAP via Slack so we can assess the situation.